Geology (GEO)

 GEO 1131.
 Life Through Time Laboratory.
 (1-3) 1 Credit Hour.
 (TCCN = GEOL 1104)

-Prerequisite: Completion of or concurrent enrollment in GEO 1123.
-Laboratory and field study of minerals, rocks, fossils, sequences of rocks, and mapping for the interpretation of life through time and the interpretation of Earth history.
-This course is intended and required for Geological Science majors and minors and will introduce students to many concepts covered in upper level courses.
+Prerequisite: GEO 1111, completion of or concurrent enrollment in GEO 1123.
+Laboratory and field study of minerals, rocks, fossils, sequences of rocks, and mapping for the interpretation of life through time and the interpretation of Earth's history.
+This course is intended and required for Geological Science majors and minors and will introduce students to many concepts covered in upper-level courses.
 Field trips may be required.
 Generally offered: Fall, Spring.
-Course Fees: IUE1 $15; LRS1 $15.40; STSI $7.20.
+Course Fee: IUE1 $15; LRS1 $15.40; STSI $7.20.

 GEO 2003.
 Mineralogy.
 (3-0) 3 Credit Hours.